f-t-s/al-folio/_projects/cholesky.markdown

 #### Gaussian elimination and Gaussian processes

 The *fade-out* phenomenon has not been observed before but from a probabilistic point of view it is not surprising.
-Cholesky factorization can be interpreted as recursive application of the matrix identity
+Cholesky factorization can be interpreted as recursive application of

 $$
 \begin{pmatrix}